www.Plesums.com (logo)

 Insurance basics

-A general rule of thumb about insurance.
-A typical "underwiting expense ratio" is about 25%.
+A general rule of thumb about insurance: A typical "underwriting expense ratio" is about 25%.
 That means that 25% of your premium goes to the TV ads, the junk mail, and the people issuing your policy.
-That means that only 75% of the premiums are available to pay claims (maybe slightly more if the company makes lots of money investing your premiums before they finally pay the claim).
+That means that only 75% of the premiums are available to pay claims (maybe slightly more if the company delays paying your claim long enough to make money by investing your cash).
+So why have insurance?
 If you cannot afford to replace your house in the unlikely event it burns down, insurance is great.
-If you cannot afford to pay the medical and rehab bills of someone you run over with your car, then insurance is great.
-However, if you are an average risk, and can afford to pay the deductible or gap or donut of your own medical bills, you will, on average, come out ahead without the "supplemental" insurance.
+If you cannot afford to pay the medical and lifetime rehab bills of someone you run over with your car, then insurance is great.
+However, if you are an average risk, and can afford to pay the deductible or gap or donut hole of your own medical bills, you will, on average, come out 30% ahead without the "supplemental" insurance.

 Pharmacy phacts